garbles/concave/README.md

 };
 ```

-And then the underlying data it can be accessed by collapsing the lens into a React hook with `useState`.
+And then the underlying data it can be accessed by collapsing the lens into a React hook with `use`.

 ```tsx
 // Profile.tsx